 We headed out early that morning.
-It was a 3 to 4 hours’ drive to the entrance of Lake Manyara National Park and Nikki and I couldn’t wait to get there and start this 4-day adventure.
-It was her second safari but for me it was the first, and I can’t remember the last time I was THIS excited about a trip.
+It was a 3 to 4 hours’ drive from Moshi to the entrance of Lake Manyara National Park and I couldn’t wait to get there and start this 4-day adventure.
+It was my first safari and I can’t remember the last time I was THIS excited about a trip.

-We were the first to be picked up and were soon to discover it was going to be an all-girls trip.
+I was the first to be picked up and was soon to discover it was going to be an all-girls trip.
 Five of us, to be exact, and all of them were amongst the coolest ladies I have ever met.
+I’d booked a group safari as there was no way on earth I could ever afford a private one traveling solo and because spending 4 days with nobody else but the guide didn’t sound like the best fun.
 I felt a liiiiiittle bit sorry for our guide and driver Rachid, as the poor guy was definitely going to have a headache after 4 days with these 5 crazy chicas, but we all knew it right from the start: this trip was going to be epic and we were about to have the time of our lives!

-‘ Is that a zebra?!? ‘ one of the girls screams from inside the jeep. ‘ Nnnnnnnnope, that’s 7 zebras. ‘ Rachid hits the brake and we all jump up at the same time.
-We clearly need to train our animal spotting radar a bit more, but for now we’ll just fall in love with these cuties.
+Rachid hits the break and we all jump up from our seats at the same time.
+We clearly still need to train our animal spotting radar a bit more, but for now we’ll just fall in love with these cuties.

 Look how cute they are when they stand there in pairs, each in a different direction.
 They actually do this to have a better view of the surroundings and protect each other but I like to tell myself they’re cuddling… #JustTooCute

 OK let’s be honest.
 While it might not be the ONLY thing that matters, size does help sometimes, and it’s definitely an asset when you want to try to impress a bunch of girls on safari.
 We’re definitely on a roll and are able to scratch number 2 – the Cape buffalo – off our big 5 list soon after seeing the elephants.
 Woooooop!
 They were very far from the car though, so stay tuned for buffalo pictures from the other parks.